-When analyzing the financial health of your company, these financial terms are two key indicators which provide valuable information.
+When analyzing the financial health of your company, these financial terms are two key indicators that provide valuable information.
 For example, if an investor expresses his interest in your business, he will make the comparison between EBITDA and Net Profit in order to get the bigger picture of your company’s status.

 EBITDA (earnings before interest, taxes, depreciation & amortization) is one of the major financial indicators used for evaluating the profitability of a business.

-By calculating EBITDA, you can measure your profits without having to consider other factors such as financing costs (interest), accounting practices (depreciation and amortization) and tax tables.
+By calculating EBITDA, you can measure your profits without having to consider other factors such as financing costs (interest), accounting practices (depreciation and amortization), and tax tables.
 It is a simple process that mostly requires information only about your company’s income statement and/or cash flow statement.

 EBITDA = Operating Profit + Amortization + Depreciation